matchVote/matchvote/README.md

 Models
 * Users - devise
   has one Profile
   * username

 * Profiles
   has one Contact
-  has man Stances
+  has many Stances
   belongs to User
   * type # STI ex: Representative, Citizen
   * title --notdone:data_import
   * first_name